arulster17/cse15l-lab-reports/lab3.md

 ```

+This shows all 8 files that mention the word "Darwin".

 *Example 2*
 ```
 main:docsearch$ grep -l "Coyne" technical/plos/*.txt
 technical/plos/journal.pbio.0020420.txt
 technical/plos/journal.pbio.0030062.txt
 ```

+This shows all 2 files that mention the word "Coyne".

 The ```-l``` flag makes the command print the files that contain the pattern out of the given files.
 This flag is very useful for finding all files with specific patterns in a directory, such as finding which logs in a logbook contain ```"Error"```.
 Since it gives you a list of files that contain the pattern, the flag also enables further operations on those files.
 This flag often benefits from the use of the ```-r``` flag, which we discuss next.